 I have not even begun to talk about the administrative nightmare this would be.

-I have not even begun to talk about how many companies might just say “fuck it, we won’t sell in Quebec”.
+I have not even begun to talk about how many companies might just say “we won’t sell in Quebec”.

 I have not even begun to point out the fact that sometimes, you are not even buying directly from the website you are buying from – the website is just a marketplace facilitating small merchants.